Diclofenac Sodium/Misoprostol (dic-low-fen-ack me-so-pros-tal)

 vomiting blood or material that looks like coffee grounds

-bleeding from the rectum (back passage), have black sticky bowel motions (stools) or bloody diarrhoea.
+bleeding from the rectum (back passage), have black sticky bowel motions (stools)

 Tell your doctor or pharmacist if: